milosptr/event-centar/index.md

   Street and Toorak Road.
 The building offers a beautiful sanctuary from the busy hum of its cosmopolitan location and the unpredictable Melbourne weather outside.
   \ "
-first_section_first_title: Here is the headline about capitol grand location etc.
+first_section_first_title: " Elevate your next event in the splendour of Capitol Grand’s stunning event spaces. "
-first_section_second_title: " Elevate your next event in the splendour of Capitol Grand’s stunning event spaces. "
+first_section_second_title: ''
 first_section_first_text: The city’s newest hospitality venue, Capitol Grand is situated in one of Melbourne’s most iconic locales, on the famed corner of Chapel Street and Toorak Road.
 The building offers a beautiful sanctuary from the busy hum of